 Windows Multi-User PC

 The QuickStartGuide contains instructions about how to customize and deploy IBM i Access Client Solutions on a multi-user PC on Windows using the install_acs_xx_allusers.js deployment scripts.
-As a variation of this option, you may also choose to deploy the product from a central location as mentioned in Chapter 1, Option 1: Local and User Customized.

 Local and Admin Customized